By Dr. Peter C. Lugten

 Whereas quantum theory has typically considered the emission of a photon (by an “emitter”) to be a stand-alone event, according to the Transactional Interpretation (TI), it is conjoined with an absorption event (by an “absorber”).
 (Cramer 2017) The emitter is an atom in an excited state, which after losing a quantum of energy, returns to its ground state, ready to absorb a photon in the future.
 The absorber is an atom in its ground state.
 After absorbing a photon, it enters an excited state, ready to emit a future photon.
 In TI, the transaction occurs in these 4 stages.
 (1) The emitter, in a quantum event, sends an “Offer Wave” (OW, also called a retarded wave), a time-dependent quantum wave function Ψ (Psi) that spreads, wave-like, through spacetime until it meets an absorber.
 (2) Any potential absorber (there may be many) responds to the OW, producing an Advanced Confirmation Wave (ACW), the complex conjugate of Ψ, or Ψ* (Psi-star).
 Being in phase with Psi, the ACW has an amplitude of ΨΨ*.
 It travels backwards in time, arriving at the emitter simultaneously with the OW emission.
 In what we might call the reference frame of the photon at light speed, the transaction takes place instantaneously, even if the photon takes billions of years, in our own frame, to reach its target.
 (3) A stochastic choice (probabilistic, and unpredictable) takes place at the emitter between the multiple ACWs it receives from different potential targets the OW impinged upon, according to the amplitudes of the ACW echoes.
 (4) Repetition to completion of this process occurs (i.e., multiple wave exchanges) by the emitter and the selected absorber, until all conserved quantities of the quantum event are transferred.
 The potential quantum event has become real: the “quantum handshake”.
 At this point, the OW ceases to spread into the world in all directions simultaneously, the wave function has “collapsed”.
 No other transaction is permitted based on that photon.

 A major controversy in quantum physics is the idea that the quintessential quantum event of the wave function collapse is caused by a classical level, consciously observed measuring device.
 Cramer wrote that all physical processes, including the observer, have equal status.
 Measurement with its apparatus hasn’t special status except that this measurement happens to connect and provide information to observers (Cramer 2017).
 The observer-induced “collapse of the wave function” is replaced with an objective, observer-independent quantum process.
-As University of Maryland physicist Dr. Ruth E. Kastner observed, by treating the absorption of the photon as an actualized part of its emission, TI gives a realist account of the classical world of experience in quantum terms (Kastner 2013).
+University of Maryland physicist Dr. Ruth E. Kastner, who has elaborated on Cramer’s ideas, observed that by treating the absorption of the photon as an actualized part of its emission, TI gives a realist account of the classical world of experience in quantum terms (Kastner 2013).
+This is the background for the talk that Professor Daniel P. Sheehan gave at The Science of Consciousness conference in 2022.

 Professor Sheehan next explained that precognition and remote viewing, such as Cyrus’ experiment, could be explained by future events affecting the observer through retrocausal waves.
 With the “quantum handshake” creating the present, the OW and ACW are on equal footing, and our future self could send an ACW back in time to our present self, which would respond by sending an OW to the future.
 Their transaction conveys information but not energy from future to present.
 Therefore quantum mechanics accounts for precognition when the second law of thermodynamics cannot.

 I believe there’s a problem with Sheehan’s cone, on the left.
 His present self sits where horizontal and vertical axes intersect, in my diagram on the right, on Sunday.
 His future self, say on Wednesday, is depicted almost half way between the vertical axis (his position Sunday) and the lightcone’s edge.
-That edge is at a distance photons travel in 3 days, about 16 billion miles.
-He could be visiting star Wolf 359, 7.8 lightyears away.
-But the OW of any photon he emitted on Sunday has now almost reached Altair, in Aquila, 16.77 lightyears away on the lightcone’s edge.
-If he’s to emit an informative ACW to his Sunday self from his Wednesday position, he would have to be somewhere on Wednesday where he could intercept the returning OW.
-To intercept it, he would have had to leave Earth and reach Altair faster than lightspeed.
+That edge is at a distance photons travel in 3 days, about 48 billion miles, possibly intersecting with the orbit of the hypothesized Planet X. If he’s to emit an informative ACW to his Sunday self from his Wednesday position, he would have to be somewhere on Wednesday where he could intercept the returning OW.
+To intercept it, he would have had to leave Earth and reach Planet X faster than lightspeed.
 The diagram on the right, where the top horizontal line represents Wednesday, shows a person at distance z from Sheehan on Sunday emitting an ACW on Wednesday.
 It intersects with Sheehan’s position on the y axis on Tuesday.
 If persons at x on Wednesday want to communicate with Sheehan on Sunday at the same location, they must wait until Wednesday.
 In other words, if persons want to communicate with Sheehan on Wednesday, then the closer they are to Sheehan’s location, the closer to Wednesday they must wait.
-Or, alternatively, if Sheehan wished to learn of an event three days in the future, that event must occur 16 lightyears away, at which distance, according to a relativistic rocket traveler, there would be no way to judge which came before or after.
+Or, alternatively, if Sheehan wished to learn of an event three days in the future, that event must occur 48 billion miles away, at which distance, according to a relativistic rocket traveler, there would be no way to judge which came before or after.

 I believe Sheehan’s oracle project is also invalidated by TI theory.
 For retrocausation to work, the advanced confirmation wave (ACW) would have to be able to carry information from the future back to the present.
 Since it’s traveling in reverse it should lose any information that it started with, arriving at the emitter carrying nothing but its amplitude, ΨΨ*.
 If I send a photon to a receiver in a distant galaxy, it will instantaneously be detected many of our (inertial reference frame) years in the future and return an ACW that I receive the instant my photon was transmitted.
 It reveals nothing about the distant galaxy or even whether that was where it was absorbed.
 If, one minute later, I send another photon that is absorbed by a passing aircraft, the ACW it returned would be indistinguishable from that returned by the distant galaxy arriving a minute earlier.
 This is despite the fact that the earlier photon is still years away, in our time frame, from its target – because the ACW has traveled backwards in time to reach us.
 This is in accord with the Relativistic Transactional Interpretation of Dr. Ruth Kastner, by which, the OW and ACW are precursors to the photon, which is then able to carry momentum and energy one way from emitter to absorber.
 In earlier formulations of TI, this was not clear.